Java 10 aka 18.3 Changes

 The garbage collector shall have a clear and documented API.
 Developing and adding new garbage collectors is easier.

-Various updates such as the Unicode newest version.
+Various updates, such as the Unicode newest version.
 The extensions are used in library classes to better support locales.

 Open JDK and Oracle JDK are slowly merging.
-For example, CA certificates will be provided to OpenJDK by Oracle.
+For example, Oracle will provide CA certificates to OpenJDK.

 Outlook